NimaSoroush/s3-replicator/README.md

 S3 replicator to replicate S3 bucket from one bucket to multiple buckets

 # Documentation
-For documentation and user guide got to wiki
+For documentation and user guide go to wiki on this page